Capacity Grant Program Request for Applications (RFA)

 January 26, 2024

-1. Question: We are a partner LEA in a consortium that has applied for a capacity grant.
+- Question: We are a partner LEA in a consortium that has applied for a capacity grant.
 As an individual LEA, we are interested in submitting another capacity grant application to build our program.
-Is there any issue with us submitting another capacity grant application?
+Is there any issue with us submitting

-2. Question: We are planning to submit an application for the School Counselor Residency Capacity grant between an IHE and a consortium of high schools through our County Office of Education.
-If we apply as a consortium and are awarded the grant, is the award amount $250,000 total or $250,000 per LEA involved in the consortium?
+Answer: This is a local decision.
+The legislation does not limit the number or type of grants to which an LEA or consortium could apply. - Question: We are planning to submit an application for the School Counselor Residency Capacity grant between an IHE and a consortium of high schools through our County Office of Education.
+If we apply as a consortium and are

-Answer: The maximum capacity grant award per application is $250,000 and the local education agency (LEA) named as the lead LEA of the consortium would be the fiscal agent and responsible for coordinating reporting requirements.
+Answer : The maximum capacity grant award per application is $250,000 and the local education agency (LEA) named as the lead LEA of the consortium would be the fiscal agent and responsible for coordinating reporting requirements. - Question: Legislation states that grantees must match at a rate of eighty cents ($0.80) for every one grant dollar ($1) for the first $25,000 in grant funding received per participant.
+Since Capacity grantees do not provide funding

 Answer: At the time that this School Counselor Residency Capacity Grant Request for Applications (RFAs) was released, matching funds were required for capacity grantees.
 The grants team has been informed this is no longer a requirement for capacity grantees.